fetchrobotics/docs/source/indigo_to_melodic.rst

   - After install, you may need to unblock `apt`.
 Do this by clicking the App Store icon on the sidebar, which should trigger an update prompt you can close: |AppStore|
-  - You'll probably want to install a few convenience packages such as openssh-server to enable SSH into your robot: ``sudo apt install openssh-server``.
-You might also want to install your favorite commandline text editor
+  - You'll probably want to install a few convenience packages such as openssh-server to enable SSH into your robot: ``sudo apt install openssh-server net-tools``.
+    You might also want to install your favorite commandline text editor.

 #.
-Update your Ubuntu install: ``sudo apt dist-upgrade -y``
+Update your Ubuntu install: ``sudo apt update && sudo apt dist-upgrade -y``
 #.
 Install ROS Melodic by following the instructions `on the ROS Wiki <http://wiki.ros.org/melodic/Installation/Ubuntu>`_.
-   We start from the *ROS-Base* setup, via the ``ros-melodic-ros-base`` package.
+   You will want to do steps 1.1 through 1.5.
+The system-config debian installed later in these upgrade instructions will do the equivalent of step 1.6 for the `fetch` user on the robot.
+We use the *ROS-Base* setup, via the ``ros-melodic-ros-base`` package.
-#. **NOTE**: at a later time, Fetch will host and recommend a mirror of ROS Melodic debians.
+#. **NOTE**: at a later time, Fetch may host and recommend its own mirror of ROS Melodic debians.
 #.
 Run the following to install Fetch research debians:

    - General packages for Fetch robots::